 INCA Officer Bios

-Glen Kotapish, current President of INCA, is an inventor and a professional patent researcher.
+Glen Kotapish, current Board Member and Speaker Coordinator of the Inventors Network of the Capital Area (INCA), is an inventor and founder of PlanetPatent.com, a professional patent research company.
 His passion is helping inventors avoid common pitfalls and inventor targeted scams.
 Glen is also interested in high and low-tech devices that help developing nations.
 His background is in aerospace manufacturing engineering.
 At General Electric (GE) he designed tools and process improvements saving money for GE and its clients.
 While working for a NASA subcontractor, he worked on cooling systems for the Hubble Space Telescope and satellite structures.
 He also has been a high school teacher and an EEG technician.
 Glen has written articles that have been published in Inventors’ Digest magazine and at www.cafezine.com.
-He is a member of NAPP, PIUG, and IPO, and he enjoys traveling, flying, scuba diving, and freelance writing.
+He is a member of the Patent Information Users Group and he enjoys traveling, flying, scuba diving, and freelance writing.
 Glen currently serves as INCA webmaster and INCA Google Group moderator.
-He is also marketing and technical consultant to the MIT Fab Lab at the Community College of Baltimore County, Catonsville, Maryland.
+He is also marketing and technical consultant to the Fab Lab Baltimore at the Community College of Baltimore County, Catonsville, Maryland.
 Glen can be reached at firstname.lastname@example.org.

-” Glen Kotapish, current INCA President, and Jon Dudas, Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office (USPTO), at the USPTO’s 10th Annual Independent Inventor Conference. “
+” Glen Kotapish, current INCA Board Member, and Jon Dudas, Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office (USPTO), at the USPTO’s 10th Annual Independent Inventor Conference. “

 Early History of the Inventors Network of the Capital Area (INCA)